lnxchk/chefdk-fundamentals/scene_04.md

 -

 Now we need to tell git what files it should start tracking in source control.
-In our case, we want to add all the files to the repository and we can do that by providing a period following the add command.
+In our case, we want to add all the files to the repository and we can do that by executing `git add dot`.

 This will place all the files into a staging area.

 -

-I like to think of the staging area as placing bunch of items into a box.
+I like to think of the staging area as placing a bunch of items into a box.
 Like a care package you would send to a love one.

 Staging files means - put them in the box, don't close it up because I may add a few things, don't close it up because I may replace or remove a few things.
 But put the items in the box because eventually we are going to close that box - when it is ready to send it off.